Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Opportunity: tighter formulations via simplotope

-\cite{dash2018binary} study the behavior of binarizations with respect to the split closure and show that a binarization is optimal in this sense if it belongs to the family of unimodular binarizations.
-The unary binarization and the full binarization, studied in~\citep{sherali2013reformulation,angulo2017fixed}, are unimodular, but the logarithmic binarization, studied in~\citep{owen2002value,gupte2013solving}, is not.
+We note that \cite{dash2018binary} study the behavior of binarizations with respect to the split closure and show that a binarization is optimal in this sense if it belongs to the family of unimodular binarizations.
+Both binarizations are unimodular, providing theoretical justification for their use in our formulations.

 For our theoretical developments, we will represent the possible discrete values of $\x$ using the standard grid $\G := \prod_{i=1}^n\{0,\ldots,d_i\}$.
 To do so, let $j_i$ be the index of the value that variable $x_i$ takes, so that $j_i = k$ when $x_i = p_{ik}$.
-Then, we can use the grid point $(j_1,\ldots,j_n)$ to indicate the value that the vector of variables $\x$ takes.
-This grid structure will allow us to relate $\x=(x_1, \ldots, x_n)$ to its lifting $\z = (\z_1,\ldots,\z_n)$ compactly.
+Thus, each grid point $(j_1,\ldots,j_n)$ corresponds to a unique setting of $\x$.
+This grid structure will also allow us to relate $\x=(x_1, \ldots, x_n)$ to its lifting $\z = (\z_1,\ldots,\z_n)$.
 To see this, observe that $\z$ belongs to the following Cartesian product of simplices, referred to as the \textit{unary simplotope}:

 The grid-points of $\G$, \textit{a.k.a.} feasible $\x$ vectors, are in one-to-one correspondence with the vertices of $\Delta$, which can be written as:

 The vertex set of $\Delta^{d_i}$ consists of $d_i+1$ elements, $\v_{i0}, \v_{i1},\ldots,\v_{id_i}$, where